 Win32 binaries for GhostPCL are now downloadable from the GhostPDL project itself.
 You may find the Win32 binaries on the GhostPDL project page.
 Note that current official downloads have names like gpcl6win32.exe, not pcl6.exe, as in earlier versions, and are dynamic-linked.
 The downloads on this page still use the name pcl6 and are static-linked (i.e., one unified executable that does not rely on external DLLs).

 If you want Dark Courier (as described above) in GhostPCL, do not use the binaries from the GhostPDL project, but instead download my build in this GhostPCL-Dark-W32-Binary.zip.

-GhostPCL is documented here, but the documentation is somewhat sparse.
+GhostPCL is documented (possibly in obsolete form) here, but the documentation is somewhat sparse.
 If you want to create a PDF file from a PCL file, use this syntax, and when typing the command-line switches, be careful to follow all the capitalization exactly:

 pcl6 -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile=c:\test.pdf c:\test.pcl